 This mix of toxins and protein waste is associated with certain neurological diseases, such as Alzheimer's.
 As such, scientists think adequate sleep (which leads to the glymphatic system detoxifying the brain from waste) could prevent disease and cognitive decline.
 "These findings also add to the increasingly clear evidence that quality of sleep or sleep deprivation can predict the onset of Alzheimer’s and dementia," Nedergaard says.

-Despite the fact that this research was conducted with mice instead of human participants, it's worth taking into serious consideration, as it reinforces the link between sleep deprivation and the development of neurological disease like Alzheimer's.
+Although this research was conducted with mice instead of human participants, it's worth taking into serious consideration, as it reinforces the link between sleep deprivation and the development of neurological diseases like Alzheimer's.
 It's just the motivation we needed to take stock of our sleep habits and implement a better, healthier, and more consistent routine.
 So do yourself a favor, and leave emails, texts, and Netflix binging for the daytime.

 Keep scrolling to see a few of our favorite products to use for relaxing and unwinding.

 These screen glasses filter out blue light from electronics, which is thought to cause eye strain and insomnia, thanks to the light's manipulation of the brain's natural wake-sleep cycle.
-Read more about these glasses and how they cured one editor's insomnia, here.
+Read more about how these glasses cured one editor's insomnia.